skupperproject/skewer/test-example/README.md

 ## Accessing the web console

 Skupper includes a web console you can use to view the application network.
-To access it, use `skupper status` to look up URL of the web console.
+To access it, use `skupper status` to look up the URL of the web console.
 Then use `kubectl get secret/skupper-console-users` to look up the console admin password.

 **Note:** The `<console-url>` and `<password>` fields in the following commands are placeholders.
 The actual values are specific to your environment.

-**Console for _west_:**
+_**Console for west:**_

 ~~~ shell
 skupper status
 kubectl get secret/skupper-console-users -o jsonpath={.data.admin} | base64 -d
 ~~~

-Sample output:
+_Sample output:_

 ~~~ console
 $ skupper status